 Do you have anything else to add?

-Mark: Thanks for taking the time assembling this Q&A. We hope your readers will find our game interesting.
+Mark: Thanks for taking the time to assemble this Q&A. We hope your readers will find our game interesting.
 We need more visibility and would encourage everyone who wants to help to please spread the word about us.
 Even if Feudums isn’t a game you might like to play, please pass along our name to other gamers who might like to check us out.
 We aim to change the FTP genre for the better.
 Please help us out!